arthursulian/csun-marketplace-react/README.md

 # About the App

-CSUN Marketplace is an app where CSUN members can buy and sell used or new products to and from other CSUN community members.
+CSUN Marketplace is an app where CSUN members can buy and sell used or new products to and from other CSUN community members. <br/>
-Each user can make a profile and view other user profiles
+Each user can make a profile and view other user profiles.